Under the Shadow: Release

 The film's global premiere was in January 2016 at the Sundance Film Festival.
-The rights to the film were subsequently acquired by streaming service Netflix; Vertical Entertainment and XYZ Films will assist in VOD releases and a limited theatrical showing starting on 7 October in the United States.
+The rights to the film were subsequently acquired by streaming service Netflix; Vertical Entertainment and XYZ Films assisted in VOD releases and a limited theatrical showing starting on 7 October 2016 in the United States.

 Critical reception

 Review aggregator website Rotten Tomatoes reports an approval rating of 99% based on 92 reviews, with an average rating of 8/10.
 The site's critics' consensus reads: "Under the Shadow deftly blends seemingly disparate genres to deliver an effective chiller with timely themes and thought-provoking social subtext."
 On Metacritic, the film has an aggregated score of 83/100 based on 20 critic reviews, indicating "universal acclaim".